ctafur/GettingAndCleaningData/CodeBook.md

 The variables in this data set are best understood in parts separated by dots.
 The general format is:

-activityType.accelerometerMovementFeatureOrMeasure.statisticalValue.
+**activityType.accelerometerMovementFeatureOrMeasure.statisticalValue.
-axialDirection
+axialDirection**

-The one exception ot this scheme is subjectID which identifies subjects 1 through 30.
+The one exception to this scheme is subjectID which identifies subjects 1 through 30.

 ## Activity Type: